peterdconradie/dash.fm/README.md

 # Known Issues
 * On some streamings platforms (i.e.: Tidal), artists get lumped together when there are more than one on a track.
 This can cause issue when finding the correct info.
 * The link to Genius might break, depending on the the formatting of the song title.
+Google search is usually faster anyway.
 * For classic albums you might get some very old cover art, or coverartarchive may struggle to find the currect art.
+* It can take some time to get the cover art from coverartarchive.org.
+As a workaround, I first get a smaller image and then the big one.
+This is only an issue when you switch albums of course.
+In the background, I also fetch the last.fm image, but it is quite low res.

 # Screenshots
 ## Just the album